NTifyApp/NTify/README.md

 ### Install instructions

-1. Download the latest version under the Actions or Releases tab Run SpotifyXP.jar, then review the T&Cs.
+1. Download the latest version under the Actions or Releases tab Run NTify.jar, then review the T&Cs.

 ## Usage